 The combination of organic certification and fair trade certification for coffee is popular amongst German consumers.
-In 2013-2014, the German market registered a growth of 16% in Fairtrade coffee volume (in green bean).
-This amounted to over 15,000 tonnes.
 Over 70% of Fairtrade-certified coffees in Germany also hold an organic certification.

 - See the list of UTZ registered coffee actors in Germany to identify interesting players learn who is certified and thus qualified to buy your UTZ-certified coffee.

 - Search for a certification body whose standards are recognised by the European Union.
 This will make sure your organic certification is recognized.
 The European Commission’s Agriculture and Rural Development website provides a thorough explanation of import regulations and other related issues.

 Germany sourced 96% of its imports in 2017 directly from developing countries, mainly through the port of Hamburg.
 The main suppliers in 2017 were:

 - Brazil (31% of total German imports)